auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 bcrypt.
 Many existing analyses of bcrypt should apply to this variant with minimal need for revision.

-To compute the seed, we need `bcryptOutput`, which is one or more fixed-length
->12 kiB binary blobs consisting of bcrypt's P-box and S-box interspersed with portions of the bcrypt long tag, with one blob for every super-round.
-There is one super-round for every 128 bcrypt rounds, rounded up.
+Our goal is to compute `bcryptOutput`, which is one or more fixed-length binary blobs, each longer than 12 kiB, consisting of bcrypt's P-box and S-box interspersed with portions of the bcrypt long tag.
+There is one blob for every super-round, and one super-round for every 128 bcrypt rounds rounded up.

     msg   = ""
     state = (classic bcrypt initial state based on digits of pi)